A complete guide to IT service catalog: Examples, best practices

 IT service catalog vs. self-service portal

-The Self-Service Portal is the façade through which users interact with the IT Service Catalog.
-It’s a specialized arena allowing users to autonomously untangle their issues and satisfy their requests, amplifying IT teams’ efficacy and utility.
+The self-service portal is the façade through which users interact with the IT service catalog.
+It’s a specialized arena that allows users to autonomously untangle their issues and satisfy their requests, amplifying IT teams’ efficacy and utility.

-While an integral part of the IT Service Catalog, a Self-Service Portal empowers users to sift through guides, access pivotal information, raise IT tickets, and communicate with their IT team.
+An integral part of the IT service catalog, the self-service portal allows users to browse guides, access essential information, submit IT tickets, and interact with their dedicated-to-winning IT team.
 It’s a reservoir of actionable user information that is just a click away, diverging from the service catalog that predominantly lists available services.

 However, the differentiation doesn’t sideline the synchronization between the two.
 They usually operate in unison, with the service catalog nestling within the ITSM/ITIL self-service portal, demonstrating their intertwined existence.